Martin Luther King Jr. assassination conspiracy theories: Mark Lane

 casting doubt on Ray's guilt.

 Ballistics

 The FBI's original tests on the bullet that killed King and the .30-06 hunting rifle were inconclusive.
 In 1997, tests were run comparing 12 test bullets from the alleged murder rifle, and the bullet that killed MLK.
-Ballistics expert Robert Hathaway testified that the killing bullet lacked reference points found on the fired test bullets.
-The unique barrel markings could not be found on the killing bullet.
+According to an affidavit filed by James Earl Ray's attorneys, unique barrel markings could not be found on the killing bullet.

 Prior harassment from the FBI

 King had long found enemies among the nation's top body of law enforcement, the FBI.
 J. Edgar Hoover, the Director of the FBI, pronounced him, "the most notorious liar in the country".
 King had been under FBI surveillance since the Montgomery Bus Boycott in 1956.
 They began wiretapping his phones in 1963.
 King expressed his anger towards the FBI in 1964, declaring that it was "completely ineffectual in resolving the continued mayhem and brutality inflicted upon the Negro in the deep South".
 After King's death, the FBI led the investigation into the assassination.
 On November 1, 1971, former head of FBI Intelligence Operations William C. Sullivan testified before the Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities.
 He stated that in the "war" against King "no holds were barred".
 An internal FBI document expressed concern that this might raise the suspicion of FBI involvement in the assassination.

 The FBI tried to paint King as a Communist.
 In 1962, Hoover told then Attorney General Robert F. Kennedy that King was "a secret member of the Communist Party", which led Kennedy to approve wiretaps.
 Other FBI documents claimed, "King has been described within the Communist Party USA as a true, genuine Marxist-Leninist 'from the top of his head to the tips of his toes".
 As late as three weeks before King's killing, internal FBI documents attacked King for his "whole hearted" Communism and his "Marxist-Leninist line".
 After repeated claims of King's and the Civil Rights Movement's links to Communism, King declared that he was "sick and tired of people saying this movement has been infiltrated by Communists ...
 There are as many Communists in this freedom movement as there are Eskimos in Florida."